igorclark/exportagram/README.md

 #### NB THIS PROBABLY HAS HORRIBLE BUGS

 It's also dreadful hackery, and I'm sure horribly non-pythonic - I'm just learning python, so not losing any sleep.
-It did just download my 2239 photos from (http://instagram.com/igorclark), so I've ironed a few little bugs out already - if you find more, let me know, or, you know fix 'em and issue a pull request.
+It did just download my more than 2K photos (from http://instagram.com/igorclark), so I've ironed a few little bugs out already - if you find more, let me know, or, you know fix 'em and issue a pull request.